huttered40/critter/README.md

 1. execution time
 2. computation time
-3. communication time
+3. synchronization time
-4. synchronization time
+4. communication time
-5. estimated communication cost (in either BSP or alpha-beta models)
+5. estimated synchronization cost in the alpha-beta model
-6. estimated synchronization cost (in either BSP or alpha-beta models)
+6. estimated synchronization cost in the BSP model
+7. estimated communication cost in the alpha-beta model
+8. estimated communication cost in the BSP model

 For example, the communication-time critical path is the schedule path that incurs the maximum communication time.
 This path will not necessarily incur the maximum execution time.